CENDARI/litef-conductor/README.md

 If you have plans to use a non local CKAN/PostgreSQL and Virtuoso, you need to forward the necessary ports to your local system through an SSH tunnel.

-You should copy the src/main/resources/application.conf-example to src/main/resources/application.conf and adjust accordingly.
+You should copy the *PROJECTDIR/src/main/resources/application.conf-example* to *PROJECTDIR/application.conf* and adjust it accordingly.
 Do **not** commit the config file to the respository and do **not** package it in the assembly jar file.

+When starting the application with *reStart*, it will start the server using that configuration file.

+If you start the server manually from the assembly jar file, you need to pass the *-Dconfig.file=PROJECTDIR/application.conf* argument manually.